 In simple terms, when using CAD for building design, you focus on creating drawings.
 When using BIM, you focus on creating a building model and then the drawings can be generated from the model.

 What is BIM?

 BIM is Building Information Modeling.
 It is an intelligent 3D model-based process that gives architecture, engineering, and construction (AEC) professionals the insight and tools to efficiently plan, design, construct, and manage buildings and infrastructure.

 CAD is Computer-Aided Design.
 CAD software provides technology for architects, engineers, and construction professionals to design and create precise 2D and 3D drawings, replacing manual drafting with an automated process.

-The main difference is that AutoCAD is a general computer-aided design and drafting software used to create precise 2D and 3D drawings, and Revit is software for BIM.
-While AutoCAD is a general drawing tool with broad application, Revit is a building-specific design and documentation solution, supporting all phases and disciplines involved in a building project.
+The biggest difference is that AutoCAD is a CAD software and Revit is software for BIM.
+While AutoCAD is a general drawing tool with broad application, Revit is a design and documentation solution, supporting all phases and disciplines involved in a building project.

-AutoCAD Architecture Toolset Now Included with AutoCAD
+AutoCAD Architecture toolset is now included with AutoCAD

 Get access to the specialized Architecture toolset (formerly known as AutoCAD Architecture) when you subscribe to AutoCAD.
 See how you can work faster on common architectural design tasks by downloading the AutoCAD Architecture Toolset Productivity Study.